-The Emerald Ash Borer: An Invasive and Destructive Pest
+The Emerald Ash Borer: An Invasive and Destructive Insect

 An Introduced and Very Troublesome Pest

 The emerald ash borer, or Agrilus planipennis, is an Asian beetle that has been introduced to North America.
 It has become an invasive and extremely destructive pest.
 The beetle is a wood-boring insect that attacks ash trees.
 It was first detected in the Northeastern United States and Eastern Canada in 2002, although it's believed to have been introduced to these areas in the early 1990s.
 The insect's population and distribution have increased dramatically in just a short period of time.
 It has killed at least sixty million ash trees and is continuing to spread.

 The adult beetle is an attractive, emerald green insect that has a metallic sheen to its body.
 It lays its eggs on the bark of ash trees in the spring.
-These eggs hatch into larvae which bore into the tree, feeding on its cambium.
+These eggs hatch into larvae that bore into the tree, feeding on its cambium.
 The cambium is a vital layer in a tree trunk.
 It produces the xylem vessels, which transport water and minerals up from the soil, and the phloem vessels, which transport the food made by photosynthesis down into the rest of the plant.
 The adult beetles feed on ash leaves, but the deadly damage is done by the larvae as they feed on the wood.